DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-22-Hello-World.md

 ---
 layout: post
-title: Introduction to Poppy Torso using V-REP / CoppeliaSim
+title: Introduction to Poppy Humanoid using V-REP / CoppeliaSim
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+# We will be going over the introductory steps to connect a poppy humanoid to V-REP and controlling it using the pypot library

 ![_config.yml]({{ site.baseurl }}/images/config.png)